henrikje/laebel/README.md

 - [ ] Change name?
 Perhaps "docodogen"? "docodoc"? "composedoc"?
 - [ ] Add a sort order label to the services, so they can be displayed in a specific order.
 Otherwise sort alphanumerically.
 Perhaps also a sort order for groups?
 - [ ] Hide the Docodash service itself from the list of services

+- [ ] Add special labels that services can use to display clickable links
+  - For example, a basic web server can link to its homepage
+  - A service can link both to its primary endpoint and to its API documentation
+- [ ] Make service title a clickable link to the "website" if present?